pmxfiles/vrchat_useful_mod/README.md

 # vrchat_useful_mod
 This mod is made to be used with MelonLoader.

+This mod requires all unhollowed files, if you don't have those https://cdn.discordapp.com/attachments/518428951794941955/702661413147115540/Managed.7z put the files from this in the melonloader managed folder.

 Features of this mod;
 - Flying / NoClip (Oculus compatible, right thumbstick up/down) (Desktop Q & E)
 - Force cloning (public)